-- Coil widths of less than 12" are to be laid down on a skid or equivalent. - VCI paper, cardboard or equivalent is required between the coil and skid to prevent skid rust (steel). - 1" spacers between each coil if multiple coils are stacked on a skid.
+- Coil widths under 12" are to be laid down on a skid or equivalent. - VCI paper, cardboard or equivalent is required between the coil and skid to prevent skid rust (steel). - 1" spacers between each coil if multiple coils are stacked on a skid. - Tails of the coils, inside of the inner diameter, must lay flat to a maximum of 2" from ID lap.